ikt32/GTAVManualTransmission/doc/README.md

 ## Updating

-Replace `Gears.asi` and the folder `ManualTransmission` in your GTA V folder.
+Replace `Gears.asi` and copy the `ManualTransmission` folder.
+You do **not** need to overwrite changes in the `ManualTransmission` fodler.

-If the changelog indicated settings changed, you might want to check the options.
-Otherwise it should be fine to keep your old settings.
+It's okay to keep your old settings.
+If the changelog indicated settings changed, it's a good idea to check the new or changed options.

 ## Recommended mods